user0009182/RaspPi/README.md

 - read_joystick.
 This project hooks up a joystick to the Raspberry Pi and reads the joystick x & y values, printing them to the screen
 - neopixel_ring.
 Cycles the LEDs around an attached neopixel ring.
 - joystick_neopixel.
 Drives an LED on a neopixel ring based on the direction of an attached joystick.
+- hc_sr04_read_distance.
+Takes a distance reading from a connected hc_sr04 sonar sensor.
 - onboard_temperature.
 Reads the onboard temperature, converting it to celcius and displaying it.
 - command_server.
 Enables a pico W to be controlled by a remote control server over wifi.
 A command server is implemented in .Net.